 - Tip: You will need to wear strong shoes or sturdy reef shoes as the track is predominantly over the Makatea (hard coral).

-3. Talava Arches – Things to do in Niue
+3. Talava Arches – Things To Do in Niue

 The walk to Talava Arches makes for an adventure!
+It was one of my favourite highlights of Niue.

 It takes about 20 minutes to reach the cave at the end of the track.
 From there you will need to use the handholds and ropes to make your way through and out to view the striking arches.